 Most UK colleges are public institutions, but there are also many private colleges which cater to specific types of students as well.
 Courses at UK colleges last for one or two years.

-An International Foundation Year is for international students who are about to finish study in their native country, but do not have the required grades to begin studying at a UK university.
-Students on an International Foundation Year programme will study a specific subject pathway which also includes specific English language and learning skills.
+An International Foundation Year is for international students who are about to finish studying in their native country but do not have the required grades to begin studying at a UK university.
+Students on an International Foundation Year programme will study a specific subject pathway that includes specific English language and learning skills.

 Many UK colleges offer an international A-Level programme which runs alongside the traditional A-Level programme for UK students.
 In addition to studying a number of subjects, English language learning is also included.

 BTEC Nationals are for students who understand which career path they wish to take as they progress towards further study at a UK university or employment.
-BTEC Nationals are similar to A-Levels, generally last for two years and students will begin study at the age of 16.
+BTEC Nationals are similar to A-Levels, generally lasting for two years and students will begin studying at 16.

-Similar to BTEC Nationals, the Higher National Diploma prepares students for employment or further study in specific industries.
-Courses last for two-years full-time and up to four years part-time, and it is generally the equivalent to two-years of an undergraduate degree.
+Like BTEC Nationals, the Higher National Diploma prepares students for employment or further study in specific industries.
+Courses last for two years full-time and up to four years part-time, which is generally the equivalent of two years of an undergraduate degree.

-If you wish to learn more about studying at a UK college of further education, arrange your free consultation in London or Manchester today.
+If you wish to learn more about studying at a UK college of further education, arrange your free consultation with SI-UK London today.